Gyokuro

-Gyokuro (玉露) is a type of shaded green tea from Japan.
-It differs from the standard sencha (a classic unshaded green tea) in being grown under the shade rather than the full sun.
+Gyokuro (玉露) is a type of green tea from Japan.
+It differs from the standard sencha (a classic green tea grown in the sun) in being grown under the shade rather than the full sun.
 The name "gyokuro" translates as "jewel dew" (or "jade dew").
+According to the Japan Tea Central Association, gyokuro is defined as "a tea manufactured in the same manner as sencha from tea leaves picked from covered tea gardens that are almost completely shaded from sunlight for about 20 days using covering materials such as reed screens, straw, or shading nets, from the time when the new shoots of the first flush start to grow."

-While most sencha is from the Yabukita (薮北) cultivar of Camellia sinensis, gyokuro is often made from a specialized variety such as Asahi, Okumidori, Yamakai, and Saemidori.
+While most sencha is from the Yabukita (薮北) cultivar of Camellia sinensis, gyokuro is often made from a specialised variety such as Asahi, Okumidori, Yamakai, and Saemidori.
+Most gyokuro is grown in the Fukuoka, Kyoto, and Mie prefectures.

+Gyokuro tea production dates back to the 1830s, when the merchant Yamamoto Kahei discovered some Japanese farmers were covering tea plants with a netting to protect them from frost, and that this actually changed the flavour and aroma of the tea.
+He introduced the tea to Edo and it was immediately popular.

-Cultivation
+Cultivation and processing

-Though it is categorized as a type of sencha according to production methods, gyokuro cultivation differs from other sencha teas.
-Gyokuro tea leaves are shielded from the sun for at least 20 days before being harvested.
-This causes both the amino acid theanine and the alkaloid caffeine in the tea leaves to increase, which yields a sweet flavour.
-The tea also gains a distinct aroma from the covering process.
+Though it is categorised as a type of sencha according to production methods, gyokuro cultivation differs from other sencha teas.
+Gyokuro tea leaves are shielded from the sun before being harvested.
+The period can vary from twenty to thirty days.
+Three weeks / twenty days is a standard length of time for a tea to be considered gyokuro proper.
+Anything shaded for under twenty days is considered kabuse tea.